 Energy and Environments

-As a distinct concentration area within the Master in Design Studies program, Energy and Environments allows students to examine energy issues across disciplines and scales, taking full advantage of courses and initiatives throughout the GSD and Harvard University.
-It is closely associated with the Energy, Environments, and Design Research Lab as a way to couple theory with applied research.
-Many students work on active, funded research projects, which now include an emergy evaluation of the Empire State Building and Central Park (a full account of the material and energy flows through these two sites over the past three centuries), a history of insulation, and the analysis and design of rehabilitation strategies for tourist infrastructure in the Algarve.
-The curriculum is diverse: from short workshops, half-semester module courses, regular seminars and lectures, and to year-long thesis projects and multi-year lab projects, Energy and Environments students address the relationship of design and energy across a full spectrum of agendas and projects.
+Energy and Environments allows students to examine material and energy issues – broadly defined, from the molecular to the territorial – across disciplines and scales, taking full advantage of courses and initiatives throughout the GSD and Harvard University.
+It is closely associated with the Energy, Environments, and Design Research Lab, a way to couple theory with applied research.
+The curriculum is diverse: from short workshops, half-semester module courses, regular seminars and lectures, and to year-long thesis projects and multi-year lab projects.

 Martin Bechthold, Professor of Architectural Technology